There are many, many things that estrogen does to benefit you, including:

 - Environmental exposures from makeup, skin care, home cleaning supplies, and pesticides on foods.

 When any of these things cause your estrogen levels to rise, you can start to get symptoms such as irritability, heavy bleeding, clotting, cramping, acne, weight gain, hard, painful breasts premenstrually, and physical manifestations such as uterine fibroids and ovarian cysts.

 Here’s the story climax: It’s imperative that you get proper blood or urine testing to determine your hormone status before just starting treatment!
 Symptoms of estrogen dominance can be from estrogens that are actually to high, or an imbalance with progesterone (which is the cooling yin to estrogen’s fiery yang!).

 In order to treat unbalanced estrogens, we need to identify first what your hormone levels are, and also what is causing them to go haywire.
 To find this out, you’ll need a proper integrative medicine workup.
 During each hormonal workup, we take an in-depth medical history and identify some areas where your body may be imbalanced.
 This means we ask questions about and run tests that can identify the cause of your hormonal imbalance—whether that be genetic mutations, poor detoxification pathways, bad gut bacteria, environmental exposures, and much more.

-Schedule your free-15 minute consultation to find out more about how you can find the root cause of your hormonal imbalance!
+Book your first visit to find out more about how you can find the root cause of your hormonal imbalance!